top of page

 The Seeley-Swan Region

 The Seeley-Swan Region is an intricate network of streams, lakes, and forested peaks.
 This critical wildlife habitat and corridor is also home to diverse communities and human/landscape interactions.
-Hear how local residents are working together for the holistic health of this valley; from sustainable community development
+Hear how local residents are working together for the holistic health of this valley.
+Topics include connecting community health to local economies and landscape health, youth empowerment, reintroducing fire to the land, and partnerships with the neighboring Confederated Salish & Kootenai Tribes.

 Scroll down to view the film, podcast episodes, learn about those who are featured,